vmware/differential-datalog/README.md

 # Differential Datalog (DDlog)

-DDlog is a *bottom-up*, *incremental*, *in-memory*, *typed* Datalog engine.
-It is well suited for writing programs that incrementally update their output in response to input changes.
+DDlog is a programming language for *incremental computation*.
+It is well suited for writing programs that continuously update their output in response to input changes.
 With DDlog, the programmer does not need to worry about writing incremental algorithms.
 Instead they specify the desired input-output mapping in a declarative manner, using a dialect of Datalog.
 The DDlog compiler then synthesizes an efficient incremental implementation.
 DDlog is based on [Frank McSherry's](https://github.com/frankmcsherry/) excellent [differential dataflow](https://github.com/frankmcsherry/differential-dataflow) library.

+DDlog has the following key properties:

+1. **Relational**: A DDlog program transforms a set of input relations (or tables) into a set of output relations.
+It is thus well suited for applications that operate on relational data, ranging from real-time analytics to cloud management systems and static program analysis tools.

+2. **Dataflow-oriented**: At runtime, a DDlog program accepts a *stream of updates* to input relations.
+Each update inserts, deletes, or modifies a subset of input records.
+DDlog responds to an input update by outputting an update to its output relations.

+3. **Incremental**: DDlog processes input updates by performing the minimum amount of work necessary to compute changes to output relations.
+This has significant performance benefits for many queries.

-1. **Bottom-up**: DDlog starts from a set of *ground facts* (i.e., facts provided by the user) and computes *all* possible derived facts by following Datalog rules, in a bottom-up fashion.
+4. **Bottom-up**: DDlog starts from a set of input facts and computes *all* possible derived facts by following user-defined rules, in a bottom-up fashion.
 In contrast, top-down engines are optimized to answer individual user queries without computing all possible facts ahead of time.
 For example, given a Datalog program that computes pairs of connected vertices in a graph, a bottom-up engine maintains the set of all such pairs.
 A top-down engine, on